Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: The case with no transverse intersections

 {\bf {Continuation of the proof of Proposition \ref{asymptotic1}.}}

-Recall that $L, G$ are walls and $E$ is a leaf of $\wls$ and $\ell = L \cap E, \ \alpha = G \cap E$..
-We will now prove that $\ell_i, g_i$ are asymptotic in $E_i$ for $i$ big enough.
+Recall that $W, H$ are walls and $E$ is a leaf of $\wls$ and $\ell = W \cap E, \ \alpha = H \cap E$.
+We will now prove that $\ell_i, \alpha_i$ are asymptotic in $E_i$ for $i$ big enough.

 Consider first the case that the common ideal point of $\ell, \alpha$ in $S^1(E)$ is not the common forward ideal point of flow lines in $E$.
-Then it is a backwards ideal point in $S^1(E)$ and for $i$ big enough, $E_i$ is asymptotic to $E$ in that direction of $E$.
-This follows from the properties of walls: for every flow line $\eta$ contained in a wall $L_0$, the nearby leaves of the foliation $\wls \cap L_0$ are asymptotic in $\mt$ to $\eta$ in the negative flow direction of $\eta$.
-In particular $\ell_i$ is asymptotic in $\mt$ to $\ell$ and $\alpha_i$ is asymptotic to $\alpha$.
+Then it is a negative ideal point in $S^1(E)$ and for $i$ big enough, $E_i$ is asymptotic to $E$ in that direction of $E$.
+This follows because transversely to $\wls$ there is the unstable foliation $\wlu$.
+Then $E_i$ is asymptotic to $E$ in this direction, and there is a curve in $E_i$ asymptotic to $E$ in this direction.
+But $E_i \cap W = \ell_i, \ E \cap W = \ell$.
+In particular $\ell_i$ is asymptotic in $\mt$ to $\ell$, and likewise $\alpha_i$ is asymptotic to $\alpha$.
 Since $\ell, \alpha$ are asymptotic in this direction, then so are $\ell_i, \alpha_i$.
 Using the local product structure of foliations (applied to $\wls$) it follows that $\ell_i, \alpha_i$ are asymptotic in $E_i$ as well, as we wanted to prove.

 .1in The other case is that the common ideal point of $\ell, \alpha$ in $S^1(E)$ is the common forward ideal point of all flow lines of $\wwp$ in $E$.
 Let $x$ be this point.
 This case is much more complex.
 In this case the rays of $\ell_i$ are not asymptotic to the ray of $\ell$ in the $x$ direction, since in the positive flow direction of $\ell$ the nearby leaves of $\wls$ expand away from $E$.
 Since $\ell, \alpha$ have ideal point $x$, it follows that $\ell, \alpha$ are flow lines of $\wwp$ contained in $E$.
-In other words $\ell, \alpha$ are corner orbits of the walls $L, G$.
+In other words $\ell, \alpha$ are corner orbits of the walls $W, H$.
 Up to a subsequence assume every $E_i$ is in the same component of $\mt - E$.

-Let $\C, \E$ be the bi-infinite blocks associated with the walls $L, G$.
-Let $C, D$ be the corresponding elements of $\C, \E$ which have a corner in $\ell, \alpha$ respectively and which intersect $E_i$.
+Let $\C, \E$ be the bi-infinite blocks associated with the walls $W, H$.
+Let $C, C^*$ be the corresponding elements of $\C, \E$ which have a corner in $\ell, \alpha$ respectively and which intersect $E_i$.
 We now prove a simple result that will be very useful for us.